cunilog/cunilog/basics.md

 of one of the functions, macros, or objects before/above.
 These comments may contain only differences to the previous object, function, or macro, and necessary information is found there.

-If something consistently requires looking at the code in order to understand it, though, this is considered a bug and should be rectified.
+If something consistently requires looking at the code in order to understand how to call or use it, though, this is considered a bug and should be rectified.

 In the documentation and comments, functions are normally referred to as __function_name ()__ with a single space between name and opening bracket while macros are referred to as __macro_name()__ without space.